ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      2: Negative skew -
      Negative skewness values mean the distribution is skewed to the left.

 209. ### The CNN model you build shows signs of overfitting.
 You need to reduce overfitting and converge the model to an optimal fit.
 Which two actions should you perform?
-Each correct answer presents a complete solution

      Add L1/L2 regularization.